selimslab/selimslab.github.io/_NOTES/practical-skills/communication/public-speaking.md

 tags: skills
 ---

 Focus on the audience

-What is the bottom line?

 Speak clearly, with enthusiasm

+Repeat key ideas and the bottom line

 Keep it short and sweet